Makster04/All_Data_Engineering/(KEY)Surprise.md

 data = Dataset.load_from_file('ratings.csv', reader=reader)
 ```
 ### 2. Cross-Validation with Different Algorithms
+Using `cross_validate`, we evaluate the performance of the SVD and KNNBasic algorithms over 5 folds.
+This helps in understanding how well the algorithm generalizes.

 ```python
 # Choose an algorithm, e.g., SVD
 algo_svd = SVD()